Microbiology 020 - General Microbiology » Fall 2021 » Microbial Metabolism 1

 The NADH involved in the electron transport chain is made ________.

-by oxidation reactions in glycolysis and the Krebs cycle
+C. by reduction reactions in the Krebs cycle

 Question #40